Skip to main content

 Alternately, homeschoolers spend large portions of their days accompanying their parents on errands, exploring in nature, volunteering at church or in the community, and participating in internships and other hands-on learning opportunities.
 Homeschoolers form co-ops and learning pods where children learn alongside other children of varying ages and often out in public spaces where they get to interact with other community members.
 Homeschoolers learn science at museums and zoos and by exploring in nature, they learn history by visiting historical sites, and they practice math skills at the store.
 They learn by actually participating in society, which is a far superior way to prepare someone for life.

 Additionally, homeschooling tends to take up much less time than traditional schooling, since one-on-one learning is more efficient.
 This leaves a lot more time for kids to develop their hobbies and to dive into their unique interests.
 I have met so many home educated children who have amazing hobbies and skill sets.
 We have friends who make stop action films.
 We know kids who are dancers and competitive athletes.
 My 11-year-old is an amazing photographer and is fascinated with geology.
 My 6-year-old loves birds and can ID at least a dozen species just by their calls.
-These are all skills that they would likely not have had a chance to develop if they were in school six hours a day and were then sent home with an hour or two of homework each night.
+These are all skills that they would not likely have had a chance to develop if they were in school six hours a day and were then sent home with an hour or two of homework each night.

 The homeschool life provides so many wonderful opportunities for children to learn and socialize, not just within their peer group, but within the entire community.
 Homeschooling makes a child's world bigger, not smaller.